IgniteUI/help-topics/topics/02_Controls/igGrid/03_Features/05_Updating/Row-Template/01_igGrid_Updating_RowEditDialog_Configuring.md

 ### <a id="mvc-steps"></a> Steps

-The following steps demonstrate how to configure a Row Edit Template in `igGrid`.
+The following steps demonstrate how to configure a Row Edit Dialog in `igGrid`.

 1. Reference the required JavaScript and CSS files <a id="mvc-reference-resources"></a>